testdouble/ecto_resource/README.md

 ## Basic Usage

-All examples are using `Accounts`.
-This can be substituted for your Phoenix context or any other module.
+All examples are using a "context" module `Accounts` and a schema of `User`.
+This can be substituted for your Phoenix context, or any other module and schema.

 ```elixir
   defmodule Accounts do